 Body Composition Assessment

-This is going to be a major part of the initial assessment procedure that you do with new athlete clients and important ongoing evaluative tests with the clients who you see often.
+This will be a major part of your initial assessment procedure with new athlete clients and important ongoing evaluative tests with clients you see often.

 Excess body fat levels are associated with cardiovascular diseases, cancers, and some other maladies.
-Body composition assessment is a crucial source for motivating clients, like we see in the positive changes in overall fitness levels.
+Body composition assessment is a crucial source for motivating clients, as seen in the positive changes in overall fitness levels.

 We have many methods out there for determining the levels of body fat that people have.
 Skinfold calipers are a popular device for skinfold calculations.
-These are special calipers used for measuring the thickness of skinfolds in specific spots.
+These are special calipers used to measure skinfold thickness in specific spots.

 Methods of Body Composition Determination

 Underwater weighing is a widely used technique, also called hydrostatic weighing.
-Weight comparison is done by looking at the weight of your body in the air, and then the weight when fully submerged in water after completely exhaling.
-The body’s density is then found while the method takes into account the fact that fat is less dense than water.
-Someone who has high levels of fat will weigh less than someone with similar weight and less fat.
-Correction are made based on the amount of air in the lungs after exhaling.
+Weight comparison is done by looking at the weight of your body in the air and then the weight when fully submerged in water after completely exhaling.
+The body’s density is then found while the method considers fat less dense than water.
+Someone with high levels of fat will weigh less than someone with a similar weight and less fat.
+Corrections are made based on the amount of air in the lungs after exhaling.

 Air Displacement Plethysmograph is known as the BOD POD.
 It is the gold standard that exists for finding body composition.
 This uses air displacement to find whole body densitometry and determine the body composition.
-A full test of this will require five minutes of time and it will give fast results that are highly accurate, safe, and comfortable.
+A full test of this will require five minutes of time and will give fast, highly accurate, safe, and comfortable results.

 Bioelectrical impedance is the approach made on a basis of water conducting electricity better than fat.
 Since muscle has higher levels of water, and fat low levels, the rate of electricity conduction is used to estimate the body composition on those two facts.
 Many devices have been made with this science.
 There are easy to use versions you hold in your hand, and there are more popular scales that do this.
 Dehydration might alter the results you receive with these methods.

-Dual Energy X-Ray Absorptiometry is a very sophisticated way that uses DEXA machines to find the body composition.
-It uses a three compartment model that will differentiate the body into bone, fat tissues, and lean soft tissue.
+Dual Energy X-Ray Absorptiometry is a very sophisticated way that uses DEXA machines to find body composition.
+It uses a three compartment model to differentiate the body into bone, fat tissues, and lean soft tissue.
 It is an expensive method that needs a very qualified radiologist.

-B-mode ultrasound is the use of ultrasound technology to determine the levels of subcutaneous body fat measures as alternatives to the use of skinfold calipers.
+B-mode ultrasound uses ultrasound technology to determine the levels of subcutaneous body fat measures as an alternative to using skinfold calipers.
 The use of brightness mode has been seen to be valid and reliable for estimating body fat.
 The acoustic waves sent by the transducer will display images that can determine everything.